kwizl/weather-app/README.md

 - Type in the terminal `npm install`
 - Type in the terminal `npx webpack` or `npx webpack --watch`
 - Open the `index.html` in the dist folder on your Browser.`
+- Type the name of the city in the search box
+- Click the `Search` button or press `Enter`
+- To change the temperature units to **Fahrenheit**, hover over the `temperature` value and click.
+  To change back to **Celsius** units click again.

 ### Contributing